natgo/wt-wiki-scraper/wikitext-transpiled/ground/OTOMATIC.md

 '''APFSDS''' - The dart ammunition has a full anti-tank role though it can be used for anti-air roles, however it is not recommended.
 It has decent penetration and stopping power as a dart and is more than capable with dealing enemy tanks.
 It is able to destroy enemy targets in one hit if it's a well placed shot.
 Ammunition should be targeted with the APFSDS as the low amount of ammunition carrying can make it run out of APFSDS before destroying the enemy.
 Trapshots are suggested (driver's port, cupola, mantlets, etc).

 '''HE-MOM''' - The High Explosive Variable Time fuse proximity shell has a full anti-air role with zero anti-tank role.
 Thanks to the high calibre, the HE is able to carry a proximity fuse with a lethal explosive mass, making it capable of destroying all aerial threats with one or two hits.
 Trigger discipline is recommended as, due to the fast fire rate, the OTOMATIC can spend the whole ammunition reserve really fast.
 Thanks to being a big shell, most enemy helicopters and aircraft will not redirect course when being fired at until it's too late compared to the continuous fire smaller calibre SPAA have (25, 30, 35, 40 mm, etc).
-They do not trigger Missile Alert Warning systems, making them the ultimate helicopter killer.
+They do not trigger Missile Alert Warning systems and do not have a visible tracer, making them the ultimate helicopter killer.

 {{:OTO Breda Cannone da 76/62 (76 mm)/Ammunition|76/62 SAPOM, 76/62 APFSDS, 76/62 HE-MOM}}